Caw Caw Interpretive Center – Ravenel, South Carolina

 South Carolina | SC Picture Project | Charleston County Photos | Caw Caw Interpretive Center

-A visit to little known Caw Caw Nature and History Interpretive Center in Ravenel lets you explore a variety of habitats such as dry upland forest, old rice plantation fields, and cypress swamps.
-This area was once a part of several rice plantations and home to African slaves, who were able to create rice fields in cypress swamps with their agricultural knowledge and skills.
+A visit to Caw Caw Nature and History Interpretive Center in Ravenel lets guests explore a variety of habitats such as dry upland forest, old rice plantation fields, and cypress swamps.
+This area was once a home to several rice plantations and also to African slaves, who were able to create rice fields with their agricultural knowledge and skills.

-Beyond the different landscapes, though, is a chance to touch a little remembered piece of South Carolina history.
+Beyond the different landscapes, there is a chance to touch a little-remembered piece of South Carolina history.
 The Caw Caw Interpretive Center offers educational programs ranging from pre-school to college level that feature important sites of the Stono Rebellion.

-Pausing under the giant, Spanish moss draped live oaks, you almost sense the ghosts of slaves who joined the Stono Rebellion on September 9, 1739.
-Marching from farm to farm, nearly 100 rioting slaves killed 20-25 white people and burned homes before they were stopped by a militia.
+Pausing under the giant, Spanish moss-draped live oaks, one can almost sense the ghosts of the men and women who joined the Stono Rebellion on September 9, 1739.
+Marching from farm to farm, nearly 100 rioting slaves killed 20-25 white people and burned several homes before they were stopped by a militia.
 Within a few hours a third of the slaves had been shot, and within a week the rest were caught and executed.

-As a result of the rebellion, new laws were passed that forbid slaves to grow their own food, learn to read, assemble in groups, and earn their own money.
-While reading the historic plaques at Caw Caw, you realize that this rebellion occurred more than 100 years before the Civil War and that the human consequences of slavery have a longer history than you realize.
+As a result of the rebellion, new laws were passed that forbade slaves to grow their own food, learn to read, assemble in groups, or earn their own money.
+This rebellion occurred more than 100 years before the Civil War.
+The human consequences of slavery have a longer history than many realize.

 You may not use them in any form without written consent.